Kotlin/KEEP/proposals/bound-callable-references.md

     (ParenNullable)?::foo     // type
 ```

-The semantics are different when the LHS is interpreted as an expression or a type, so we establish a priority of one over another when both interpretations are applicable.
+The semantics are different when the LHS is interpreted as an expression or a type, so we introduce the following algorithm to choose the resulting interpretation when both are applicable:
-The algorithm is the following:

-1. Try interpreting the LHS as an **expression** with the usual resolution algorithm for qualified expressions.
+1. Type-check the LHS as an **expression**.
-   If the result represents a companion object of some class, continue to p.2.
+   - If the result represents a _companion object of some class_ specified with the short syntax (via the short/qualified name of the containing class), discard the result and continue to p.2.
+   - If the result represents an _object_ (either non-companion, or companion specified with the full syntax: `org.foo.Bar.Companion` or just `Bar.Companion`), remember the result and continue to p.2.
-   Otherwise continue resolution of the member in the scope of the expression's type.
+   - Otherwise the resolution of the LHS is complete and the result is the type-checked expression.
+Note that the resolution of the LHS is finished at this point even if errors were reported.
-2. Resolve the unbound reference with the existing algorithm.
+2. Resolve the LHS as a **type**.
+   - If the resulting type refers to the same object that was obtained in the first step, complete the resolution with the result obtained in the first step.
+In other words, the result is the object type-checked as expression, and the object instance will be bound to the reference.
+   - Otherwise the result is the resolved type and the reference is unbound.

+> If there were no `object`s or `companion object`s in Kotlin, the algorithm would be very simple: first try resolving as expression, then as type.
+However, this would not be backwards compatible for a very common case: in an expression like `Obj::foo`, without any changes to the source code an object `Obj` might now win the resolution where previously (in Kotlin 1.0) a completely different class `Obj` had been winning.
+This is possible when you have a class named `Obj` and an object `Obj` in another package, coming from a star import.

 Examples:
 ```